emergix/ALGO_Seminars/README.md

 # ALGO_Seminars

-A set of seminars that I organized in the years 1997-2000s
+## Seminars that I organized in the years 1997-2000s

 [AlgoLondon](./pdf/AlgoLondon.pdf)